bolotnikov/gamedevland/docs/tower-defense.md

     }
 ```

 We used an `active` flag to indicate whether the turret can fire at the moment.
-The fact is that we are calling the `Tower.attack` method in the `Game.update` class, which in turn is called constantly for each new animation frame.
+The fact is that we are calling the `Tower.attack` method in the `Game.update` method, which in turn is called constantly for each new animation frame.
 But we want to fire bullets only at a given frequency for a given tower.

 Therefore, in order to implement the cooldown time, we need to turn off the tower activity immediately after the shot and then turn it on after a given timeout.
 Then we start a timeout with the reload time specified from the tower config, after which we activate the tower again by setting the flag `this.active = true;`